Drawing Pretty Pictures in Troubled Times

 When I draw, I’m not thinking, let alone doing anything, about all the injustice out there, the anger and fear, the misery.
 When times are bad, drawing feels good.
 So I keep drawing.

-I used this to illustrate my last column, and I’m using it again because I like it.
+I used this to illustrate my last column.
+I’m using it again because I dig it.

 Next